By using this site, you agree to the Privacy Policy and Terms of Use.

 While the FDA has not yet issued formal guidance changes based on these findings, the agency continues to monitor post-market safety data for all GLP-1 receptor agonists.
 European regulators have similarly maintained their current prescribing recommendations while evaluating emerging safety signals.

 The analysis also examined other GLP-1 receptor agonists including liraglutide and dulaglutide, finding lower but still elevated NAION reporting rates compared to non-GLP-1 diabetes medications.
-This class-wide pattern suggests the association may extend beyond semaglutide specifically, warranting continued surveillance efforts across all similar medications.
+This class-wide pattern suggests the association may extend beyond semaglutide specifically.

 The reporting odds ratio for NAION was 4.84 times higher for Wegovy compared to Ozempic, suggesting a dose-dependent relationship that cannot be explained by differential reporting patterns alone.

-— FDA Adverse Event Reporting System Analysis, Pharmacovigilance Research (2024)
+— FDA Adverse Event Reporting System Analysis (2024)

 Key takeaways